 Before you apply

-To be able to apply for this visa, you must first submit an expression of interest and then be invited through SkillSelect.
-If you receive an invitation, you will have 60 days to apply online for the visa.
-During that time, you cannot change the information in your expression of interest.
+To be able to apply for this visa, you must first submit an expression of interest.
+Once you receive an invitation, you will have 60 days to apply online for the visa.

 When you have submitted your expression of interest, a state or territory government can examine it and decide whether to nominate you to apply for a visa.
 State and territory authorities have their own criteria for deciding who to nominate.
 Each state or territory government agency have different processes for nominating expressions of interests, some will contact you first and others may wait for you to contact them.